Bruce Springsteen: 1984–1986: Born in the U.S.A. and cultural phenomenon

 "Dancing in the Dark" was the biggest of seven hit singles from Born in the U.S.A., peaking at No. 2 on the Billboard singles chart.
 The video for the song showed a young Courteney Cox dancing on stage with Springsteen, which helped start the actress's career.
 The song "Cover Me" was written by Springsteen for Donna Summer, but his record company persuaded him to keep it for the new album.
 A big fan of Summer's work, Springsteen wrote another song for her, "Protection".
 Videos for Born in the U.S.A. were directed by Brian De Palma and John Sayles.
 Springsteen played on the "We Are the World" song and album in 1985.
-His live cover of the Jimmy Cliff song "Trapped" from that album received moderate airplay on US Top 40 stations as well as reaching No. 1 on the Billboard Top Rock Tracks chart.
+His live cover of the Jimmy Cliff song "Trapped" from that album received moderate airplay on U.S. Top 40 stations as well as reaching No. 1 on the Billboard Top Rock Tracks chart.

 The Born in the U.S.A. period represented the height of Springsteen's visibility in popular culture and the broadest audience he would ever reach (aided by the release of Arthur Baker's dance mixes of three of the singles).
 From June 15 to August 10, 1985, all seven of his albums appeared on the UK Albums Chart: the first time an artist had charted their entire back catalogue simultaneously.
 Live/1975–85, a five-record box set (also on three cassettes or three CDs), was released near the end of 1986 and became the first box set to debut at No. 1 on the U.S. album charts.
-It is one of the most commercially successful live albums of all time, ultimately selling 13 million units in the U.S. During the 1980s, several Springsteen fanzines were launched, including Backstreets magazine.
+It is one of the most commercially successful live albums of all time, selling 13 million copies in the U.S. During the 1980s, several Springsteen fanzines were launched, including Backstreets magazine.